voosaa/slimmeroutes/supabase/README.md

 ## Authentication

-DriveWise uses Supabase Authentication for user management.
+SlimmeRoutes uses Supabase Authentication for user management.
 Make sure to:
 1. Configure the authentication providers you want to support
 2. Set up the redirect URLs for your application
 3. Configure email templates if using email authentication